 This talk by Richard Culatta at the ISTE 2018 Chicago event this year is worth a watch.
 He has some good points on what it means to be a good citizen and what digital citizenship really is.
 I will share some of the highlights below:

-- Watch the video below and in groups of 5-6 come up with an idea of how you can create value in the world.
+- Watch the video from ISTE with Richard Culatta and in groups of 5-6, come up with an idea of how you can create value in the world.

-- Share your project ideas in the Padlet below.
+- Share your project ideas in a padlet.

 There are areas where we have the opportunity to do a little better.
 One of those areas is in how we teach digital citizenship.
 Most teachers will say that this is taught in their school, but where we seem to disagree is in what it really means.
 It is easy to confuse digital citizenship with online safety.
 Because digital citizenship is about making your community better, to respectfully engage with people who have different beliefs from yours.
 To be able to shape and change public policy to be able to recognize the validity of online sources of information.

 Digital citizenship it turns out, is not a list of don’t but a list of do’s.
 And never has it been more important than it is now.

 Digital citizenship, here is the catch; this has to be taught in context.
 It is proven that it is very difficult to take something and to transfer something that was learned in one context into a different environment than it was taught in.
 If we don’t teach students how to use social media to make a difference, if we don’t teach students how to organize people around a good cause in a physical space if or just in a physical space, we should not be surprised if they only use their devices for entertainment.
 If we want our students to understand how to use technology to improve their community to amplify their voice to distinguish fact from fiction online, we have to teach those skills in a virtual space.